 Introduces the concepts of computer science.
 Explores problem solving, algorithm and program design, data types, loops, control structures, subprograms, and arrays.
 Introduces writing programs in a high level programming language.
 Surveys current social and ethical aspects of computer science.
-Recommended: MTH 111B or MTH 111C, WR 121, and CS 160.
+Recommended: MTH 111, WR 121, and CS 160.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.

 - To find textbooks, you need the CRN, Campus, Term & Course Number (ex.
 BA101).